 myo (discontinued) is a wristband sensor that measures your muscles directly using EMG.

 and muscle sound (also known as mechanomyogram or MMG)”

 Infrared hand tracker.
 In my experience, not really stable enough for on-stage use, (needs better Kalman filtering) but gee it’s small and portable and thus convenient.

 [Turns] everyday objects into touchpads and combine them with the internet.
 It’s a simple Invention Kit for Beginners and Experts doing art, engineering, and everything in between

 Hmm.
-I’m not sold on this, as it’s a rather expensive way of getting 1-dimensional controllers out of $2 contact mics, and you could do a lot more with this if you were clever.
-Nice if you are short of time and quirk, but not short of money,
+I’m not sold on this, as it’s a rather expensive way of getting 1-dimensional controllers out of $2 contact mics, and we could do a lot more with such inputs with meagre effort.
+Nice if you are short of time and quirk, but not short of money.

 Another tiny and portable controller.
 Wiimote is almost a normal HID device, but has nasty sharp edges which means that it doesn’t really work out of the box as a music controller.
 So you avoid them using alternate libraries:

 wiiuse is a library written in C that connects with several Nintendo Wii remotes.
 Supports motion sensing, IR tracking, nunchuk, classic controller, Balance Board, and the Guitar Hero 3 controller.
 Single threaded and nonblocking makes a light weight and clean API.